 I specialize in Experimental and Electronic music i.e. Down tempo, IDM, Techno, Post Rock, Shoe gaze.
 However I'm not limited to or stuck in any specific genre.
 I will take on and own any project that has creativity and passion.

-I'm the audio engineer for my department at the University of Oklahoma, as well as producer and mix/mastering engineer at my personal studio Cold Frame Recording.
-At current I'm mainly working with labels and artist stem mixing and mastering.
+I am a producer and mix/mastering engineer at my personal studio Cold Frame Recordings.
+At current I'm mainly working with labels and artists mixing and mastering.
 I'm registered with Apple/iTunes as a MFIT (mastered for iTunes) engineer.
 I specialize in electronic and experimental music however I will work with any style.
 Well known credits include NPR, OU, Big K.R.I.T., MTVmade, HGTV, Oklahoma City Ballet as well as many local and regional artists and clients.
-I started out programming on samplers and sequencers, later attended The Conservatory of Recording Arts and Sciences in Tempe AZ.
-From there went on to work freelance from my own studios until I was hired on at The University of Oklahoma as a Field recordist/engineer and really all things audio.
-I have worked with every style imaginable from Hip hop/pop production to Native American drum circles and Church choirs.
+I started out programming on samplers, sequencers and teaching myself the basics of hardware synthesizers.
+Later I attended The Conservatory of Recording Arts and Sciences in Tempe AZ.
+From there went on to work freelance from my own studio until I was hired on at The University of Oklahoma as a Field recordist/engineer and really all things audio.
+I have worked with every style imaginable from Post rock, Hip hop/pop production to Native American drum circles and Church choirs.
 I will gladly take on anything at least once.

 Henry is a killer guy with an awesome ear.
 Recorded a few times there for for various projects and I always had a fun, professional, and inspiring time.
 Go see this man!!!